Updated January 3, 2022 . AmFam Team

 Check-in with your customers.
 Now more than ever, customers need authentic connection.
 Calling or messaging to simply ask about their well-being — without any other agenda — can make them feel valued not only as a consumer, but as a person.
 You can also share an appreciation post for your customers to let them know you miss them and look forward to seeing them again.

 Share helpful information.
 People use the internet to get the most up-to-date information.
 Sharing relevant and accurate information with your customers is a great way to help them out and build trust.
-For instance, American Family agent Tim Whitacre in Monticello, MN uses his social media platform to share local restaurants’ delivery and carry-out options.
+For instance, American Family agent Tim Whitacre (Opens in a new tab) in Monticello, MN uses his social media platform to share local restaurants’ delivery and carry-out options (Opens in a new tab).
 He posts operating hours and makes sure the info is as up to date as possible.

 What can you share with your customers that would benefit them?